ulfalizer/Kconfiglib/README.rst

   2, see `kconfiglib-2-changes.txt
   <https://github.com/ulfalizer/Kconfiglib/blob/master/kconfiglib-2-changes.txt>`_.

-* I sometimes see people add custom output formats, which is pretty straightforward to do (see the implementations of ``write_autoconf()`` and ``write_config()`` for a template).
+* I sometimes see people add custom output formats, which is pretty straightforward to do (see the implementations of ``write_autoconf()`` and ``write_config()`` for a template, and also the documentation of the ``Symbol.config_string`` property).
 If you come up with something you think might be useful to other people, I'm happy to take it in upstream.
 Batteries included and all that.

 * Kconfiglib assumes the modules symbol is ``MODULES``, which is backwards-compatible.
   A warning is printed by default if ``option modules`` is set on some other symbol.